 The news of Shyam's demise was confirmed by his nephew, Amit Ramsay.
 "With profound grief and sorrow, we inform you about the sad demise of Shyam Ramsay.
 He was suffering from pneumonia and passed away around 5:00 am this morning," he said.

-Shyam also directed the Zee Horror Show with brother Tulsi Ramsay.
+Shyam directed 'The Zee Horror Show' with brother Tulsi Ramsay

 The Ramsay Brothers, sons of Fatehchand U Ramsinghani, lost another of them before Shyam.
 Tulsi expired last December.
 The 77-year-old filmmaker had suffered a heart attack, and breathed his last in Kokilaben Hospital.
 Meanwhile, Shyam is survived by his two daughters, Sasha and Namrata.